 - The email is important because it provides your child’s username and password for Moodle.

 - It is sent to the student’s email address provided at enrolment.
 If this has changed contact the Student Coordinator immediately.

 - Remember to check the Junk Mail folder.

 - Students who are:

-- new to SIDE will receive their start emails toward the end of January
+- new to SIDE and commencing at the beginning of the school year will receive their start email toward the end of January.

 - re-enrolling at SIDE use their past login to access Moodle.

 - they will see Launchpad or Essentials which are Moodle courses that provide information about studying at SIDE and start activities.

 - subject courses will appear as teachers add your child to their course.

 - Teachers will contact your child by phone or email regarding Webex classes and the Moodle course.

 - Troubleshoot any IT problems.